READING GAMES FOR KIDS

 Flip It Down (Basic Code)

 This game is great for centers.
 Kids roll dice and read the words that correspond to the numbers.
 First one to flip down all their words wins!
-We recommend laminating the game and using velcro strips to hold the tabs down.
+We recommend laminating the game and using Velcro strips to hold the tabs down.
 Flip It Down provides a fun multisensory way to practice reading basic code words.
 Perfect for kindergarten, first and struggling second grade readers.

 Painting Sentences